Fire Explorer Post #888

 Explorers attend regular meetings and training facilitated by post advisors.
 Post advisors are Lincoln firefighters who provide guidance and career development to post members.

-In addition to regular meetings, Explorers are allowed to ride along with LF&R crews for up to two - 24 hour shifts per year.
+In addition to regular meetings, Explorers are allowed to ride along with LF&R crews twice a year from 0700-2200 hours.
 Explorers also assist LF&R by participating in numerous public education events throughout the year.

 Currently 10 LF&R members ranking from firefighter to battalion chief participated in Post #888 prior to beginning their emergency service careers.
 Several other former explorers are working in the emergency services field with other agencies and organizations.